benjaminpfleghaar/flexikon/README.md

 -   Provide a copy button for the code
 -   Provide layout for empty bookmark page
--   Add counter at bookmark nav link
+-   Add counter to bookmark nav link

 ### Implemented